What is Cure Wounds?

 - Mark of Healing (Halfling Variant) – From the world of Eberron, this race will give you a free casting of Cure Wounds using your Wisdom modifier once per long rest.

-- Artificer Initiate (Feat) – You can choose Cure Wounds as the 1st level spell, along with an Artificer cantrip and proficiency in a set of artisan’s tools.
+- Artificer Initiate (Feat) – You can choose this as the 1st level spell, along with an Artificer cantrip and proficiency in a set of artisan’s tools.
 Getting the spell this way allows you to cast it once per long rest for free, but also with your own spell slots if you have any.

 - Divinely Favored (Feat) – Choosing the Good alignment will let you grab Cure Wounds from the Cleric spell list and give you the Augury spell.